>

 • When to use this type of hair color?

-Demi-permanent hair color is ideal when you just begin seeing a few grays but are not ready for an all-out coverage.
+Demi-permanent is one of the prominent types of hair color which is ideal when you just begin seeing a few greys but are not ready for an all-out coverage.
 It also comes in handy if you’re looking to deepen or enrich your existing hair color tones, adding some hair color highlights to it.
-Lastly, if you’re not lightening your hair or changing its shade drastically, demi-permanent colors are your best pick.
-They do all the work without infiltrating your lengths.
-And if you find yourself somewhere between high and low commitment, this type of hair color is just for you.

 • How often do you need to touch up demi-permanent hair colors?

 While it depends on the porosity of your hair, this hair color type generally lasts for 6-8 weeks.
-Use color-extending masks for these types of hair colors, to extend their life while adding shine and moisture.
+Use color-extending mask for these different types of hair colors, to extend their life while adding shine and moisture.

 3. Semi-Permanent Hair Color